david-schmidt/tlc-apple2/README.md

 machines has come forward with the ability to get anything into or out of the existing serial port.

-The goal: get the ROM data of the TLC out of the machine.
+The goal: get data of the TLC out of the machine.
 Hard to do without functional I/O.

 ### Audio to the rescue